Scan time: 2-3 minutes / Read time: 3-5 minutes

 🛡️ Step 3 — Protect the small by saying no to scale.

-"Enough" means you're allowed to decline.
+A full plate means you're allowed to wave off seconds.

 Nina says no to the course launch everyone pushed.